Kahzerx/Slabs/README.md

 ## Commands

 ```
-/slab (OP player with a slab in the main hand)
+/slab (with a slab in the main hand)
 ```